vanttec/vanttec_uuv/README.md

 **Are you working with the ZED on your laptop without gpu?**

-In this case, you would use the zed-open-capture project for manipulating the ZED camera and you must follow the next steps:
+In this case, you would use the zed-open-capture project for manipulating the ZED camera:

 ```Shell
 cd /